 So gripes aside, well done Sun Life for having a look at this.
 I wondered why they would be interested and then realised that a business dealing in life insurance would obviously be very interested in how and where their customers wanted to scatter their ashes.

-I guess they have no moral compunction to declare where they ‘borrowed’ the majority of the material from – oh well.
-Let’s have a look at the meat of what they were saying:
+I guess their researchers felt no need to declare where they ‘borrowed’ the majority of the material from (just type the word survey into the search tool on our blog page) – oh well.
+Anyway, let’s have a look at the meat of what they were saying:

 [They] analysed over 50 locations in the UK – pulling together lists of the most picturesque, peaceful and accessible areas to scatter your loved one’s ashes.

 This was their stated methodology:

 We analysed over 50 locations across the UK, including National Parks, beaches and lakes to determine the most suitable locations to scatter ashes.

 We looked at Instagram data, ONS data, rainfall averages as well as laws and policies to refine and develop our list.

 Okay so using this incredibly scientific and highly developed strategy – cough – where have they picked?